Gui774ume/etrace/README.md

 This project was developed on a Ubuntu Hirsute machine (Linux Kernel 5.11).

 - golang 1.16+
-- Kernel headers are expected to be installed in `lib/modules/$(uname -r)`, update the `Makefile` with their location otherwise.
+- (optional) Kernel headers are expected to be installed in `lib/modules/$(uname -r)`, update the `Makefile` with their location otherwise.
-- clang & llvm 11.0.1+
+- (optional) clang & llvm 11.0.1+
+- (optional) libbpf-dev

+Optional fields are required to recompile the eBPF programs.

 ### Build